davidhickey/code-adventure/README.md

 - three.js - for 3D animations and games

 ## APIs Used
-- Nasa Open APIs - for space exploration data
+- Nasa Open APIs - for NASA images
-- Lyrics API - for lyrics of songs
+- Lyrics API - for lyrics game
+- Random Word API - for wordle